CoreMedia/feedback-hub-adapter-tutorial/feedback_localization.md

 # Localization

-When implementing a feedback source, an additional Studio Extension is required to provide resource bundles that are used to localize error messages and feedback labels.
+When implementing a feedback source, an additional Studio Extension is required to provide at least a resource bundle that is used to localize error messages and feedback labels.

-Inside our Studio plugin, we have to copy our own resource bundle to the `com.coremedia.cms.studio.feedbackhub.FeedbackHub` bundle:
+Inside our Studio plugin `FeedbackHubWordCounterStudioPlugin.mxml`, we copy our own resource bundle to the `com.coremedia.cms.studio.feedbackhub.FeedbackHub` bundle:

 ```xml